VERBATIM EXCERPTS FROM

 According to a 470-page report published by the British Columbia Medical Association (BCMA) in 1980, existing AECB standards for public exposure to another radioactive substance -- radon -- "may well be viewed as tantamount to allowing an industrially-induced epidemic of cancer".
 Chapter XXII of the BCMA Report is entitled "Atomic Energy Control.
 Board -- Unfit to Regulate", based on the AECB's poor record of protecting the public health and safety (BCMA p.283).

-What is the AECB limit for tritium emissions from NPD?
+What is the AECB limit for tritium emissions from the NPD reactor?

-According to the AECB, the maximum permissible release limit from the NPD reactor into the Ottawa River is 220,000 curies of tritium per month, or 2.64 million curies per year.
-As an operating target, the AECB tries to keep releases to within 1 percent of this limit; that is, 2,200 curies of tritium per month or 26,400 curies per year (equivalent to an average of 7.3 curies per day).
+According to the AECB, the maximum permissible release limit from the NPD reactor into the Ottawa River is 220,000 curies of tritium per month [8.14 quadrillion becquerels per montn, where a quadrillion is a thousand trillions], or 2.64 million curies per year [97.68 quadrillion becquerels per year].
+As an operating target, the AECB tries to keep releases to within 1 percent of this limit; that is, 2,200 curies of tritium per month [81.4 trillion becquerels per month] or 26,400 curies per year [about one quadrllion becquerels per year].
+The AECB limit is equivalent to an average of 7.3 curies per day [270 billion becquerels per day]).

 Did the NPD dumping meet the AECB operating target?